AhmadMHawwash/10xarch/src/content/challenges/challenge-prompt.md

 ---

 ## Guidelines

 - The challenge should be **suitable for beginners** in system design.
 - Content should be **clear and concise**.
 - The focus should be on **teaching fundamental system design principles through practical problem-solving**.
 - The challenge should be **progressive**.
-- If you specify the number of users, then mention it in the requirements and meta requirements.
+- Make sure that the requirements are actionable

 ---

 ## Implementation Notes

 - Each stage should build upon previous learnings
 - Include practical examples and code snippets where relevant
 - Provide clear success criteria for each learning outcome